Leasowe railway station: Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 Each of the two platforms has a waiting room.
 There is a payphone, booking office and live departure and arrival screens, for passenger information.
 The station has a free "Park and Ride" car park, with 204 spaces, lighting columns and CCTV to meet Merseytravel's Travelsafe requirements, as well as a cycle rack.
 There is step-free access, to the booking office and platforms, for wheelchairs and prams.

 Services

 Current services are every 15 minutes (Monday to Saturday daytime) to West Kirby and Liverpool.
 At other times, trains operate every 30 minutes.
-These services are provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are provided by Merseyrail's fleet of Class 777 EMUs.

 The station also has a number of connecting Merseytravel bus services.